-Everything about Forest Park is impressive: its size (the nation’s largest forested urban park, spanning 5,200 acres); its unique environment (home to more than 150 plant and animal species) and the opportunities it provides us (80 miles of trails for outdoor recreation).
+Everything about Forest Park is impressive: its size (the nation’s largest forested urban park, spanning 5,200 acres); its unique environment (home to 112 bird species, 62 mammals, and hundreds of native plants) and the opportunities it provides us (80 miles of trails for outdoor recreation).
 Forest Park is a precious natural treasure that plays a major role in the quality of life we enjoy in the Portland-metro region, contributing to clean water and air, while also offering an abundance of outdoor recreation in the heart of a rapidly-growing urban area.

 A Forest under Threat

 Yet as impressive and immense as Forest Park is, so too are the challenges it faces.
 Climate change, invasive species, urban growth, development